Hubs-Foundation/hubs-docs/docs/intro-hubs.md

 ## Enter the Room

 Before entering, you are in the room's lobby.
-From here, you can see and hear what's going on inside the room but you can't interact.
+From here, you can see and hear what's going on inside the room, and you can only interact with others using text chat.
 Entering the room can be a bit different depending on the type of device you are using.

 **On a desktop computer?**